nyanpasu64/exotracker-cpp/README.md

 At the moment, I primarily develop on local HEAD and branches, instead of using pull requests to update the GitHub/GitLab repository.
 I may switch to pull requests if more users.

+## Download

+Pre-built development binaries are available at Appveyor ([master](https://ci.appveyor.com/project/nyanpasu64/exotracker-cpp/branch/master), [dev](https://ci.appveyor.com/project/nyanpasu64/exotracker-cpp/branch/dev)).
+On Windows, you will need the Universal C Runtime to run these programs.
+It is installed by default on some machines, or can be downloaded from [Microsoft](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads#section-2).

 ## Building

 This project is built using CMake.
 I recommend using Ninja as a target build system since it behaves consistently across OSes and supports parallelism and automatic core counting.
+Make will probably work too.

 ```sh
 mkdir build...